 There are lots of examples of extinct big cats we can look at, ranging from those that became extinct thousands of years ago, to those that only became extinct in the last few decades.

-From what we have discovered about these big predators, sabertooths bear little resemblance to big cats around today.
+From what we have discovered about these big predators, Saber Tooth Cats bear little resemblance to big cats around today.

-Since these cats became extinct such a long time ago, our knowledge of them is discovered through fossils.
+Since these cats became extinct such a long time ago, our knowledge of them is gained through fossils.

-This extinct cat, also known as the Miracinonyx, despite its name bears a striking resemblance to the modern puma more than any other big cat.
+Despite its name, this extinct feline bears a striking resemblance to the modern Puma more than any other big cat.

-Another one of the extinct cats that went extinct thousands of years ago is the American Lion.
+Another extinct cat species that died out thousands of years ago is the American Lion.

 Despite isolation from African and Asian lions, the American Lion is often compared to modern lions.

-These big cats have been studied through fossils.
-Through this scientists and paleontologists have estimated that these felines were around 25% larger than lions that exist today.
+These extinct big cats have been studied through fossils.
+Scientists and paleontologists have estimated that American Lions were around 25% larger than lions that exist today.

-These cats were carnivores, with a stronger bite than modern lions and long legs and retractable claws to aid in hunting prey.
+These cats were carnivores, with a stronger bite than modern lions, long legs, and retractable claws to aid in hunting prey.

-The presumed cause for the extinction of these animals is a combination of factors, such as the changing climate and economic disruption caused by paleolithic humans.
+Their presumed cause of extinction is a combination of factors.
+This includes the changing climate and disruption caused by paleolithic humans.

-These extinct cats were declared extinct in 2011, although there was speculation about its existence before then, as it was so rarely seen.
+The Eastern Cougar was declared extinct in 2011.
+But, there was speculation about its numbers before then, as it was so rarely seen.

-There have even been claims that this feline has been extinct since the 1930s, even though it has only been on the endangered species list since 1973.
+In fact, there are claims that it has been extinct since the 1930s, even though it was only on the endangered species list since 1973.

 When investigating whether the Eastern Cougar was extinct, the U.S. Fish and Wildlife Service concluded all apparent sightings were of different types of cougars.

-The Bali tiger is another extinct big cat.
-It lived on the island of Bali in Indonesia.
+The Bali Tiger is an extinct big cat that once lived on the island of Bali in Indonesia.

-These tigers were relatively small in comparison to others; they were similar in size to leopards.
+These tigers were relatively small in comparison to others.
+They were more similar in size to leopards.